AlkiviadisAleiferis/hyperpack/docs/source/logging.rst

 The former one is used for debugging the Point Generation hueristic, and is solely used for development.

-The latter one is used throught the library and is user intended on INFO level (DEBUG level is used mostly for development).
+The latter one is used throughout the library and is user intended on INFO level (DEBUG level is used mostly for development).

 Use the logger like this: